Published July 7, 2020

 Scar Girl by Len Vlahos: After the intense ride of book one, it was pretty much a given that I’d want to read and review the sequel to The Scar Boys.
 I’m eager to find out what has happened to the boys since the end of their last adventure, and I’m curious about the format of the book.
 I’ve heard the story is related through an interview format, which sounds different and fun.

 The Scar Boys by Len Vlahos

 A bullying incident leaves Harry scarred and terrified of lightning storms.
 When a popular boy suggests that he and Harry form a band, Harry jumps at the idea.
 But as Harry gets to know Johnny better, he realizes that their friendship isn’t the salvation he once thought.
 As long as Harry is willing to play the role Johnny carves out for him, everything will be fine.
 When the band’s success takes them all by surprise, Harry’s world opens wider than ever before, and for the first time, he finds he might not need Johnny to bridge the gap between him and everyone else.
-Stepping into … Continue reading
+Stepping … Continue reading